All Episodes

 They really thought that when Obama's speech was concluded, they're going to be able to keep a lot more Ivy League grads, a lot more high-tech engineers, MIT from foreign countries, this kind of stuff.

-He's about providing a current and constant underclass, a permanent underclass for the Democrat Party.
+He's about providing a current and constant underclass, a permanent underclass for the Democratic Party.

 This was about creating, however many millions we're talking about here, new Democrat voters last night.

-The Chamber of Commerce is not have what do people think they were going to get here?
+Congress did not have, what do people think they were going to get here?

 And I'm not talking about stupidity.